Boqian-Ma/boqian-ma.github.io/_posts/2026-04-26-software-will-learn-users.md

 I think that contract is beginning to break.

-As AI coding becomes more capable and software becomes more dynamic, we are moving toward a different future — one where people may still use the same product, but not the same interface.
+As AI coding becomes more capable and software becomes more dynamic, we are moving toward a different future, one where people may still use the same product, but not the same interface.
 The system underneath may be shared, but the surface may become increasingly personal: different layouts, different flows, different information density, different defaults, different priorities.
 Not just content personalized for the user, but the interface itself.

 That is a much more radical shift than it first appears.